By Teachers, For Teachers

 Look at the pictures for clues.

-Skip the word, read to the end of the sentence, think about what makes sense, then try reading the sentence again.
+Skip the word, read to the end of the sentence, think about what makes sense, and then try reading the sentence again.

 Find smaller parts within the word.